Hooli is a generous employer and their HR Manager, Pauline, is about as diligent and considerate as they come.

-While this did undoubtedly save money, Pauline was suddenly required to deal with stakeholders – e.g. insurance providers – and with all internal communications relating to benefits.
+While this did undoubtedly save money, Pauline was suddenly required to deal with stakeholders and with all internal communications relating to benefits.
 Added to this, she also needed to understand the benefits Hooli provided and their individual tax implications.

 The task was a daunting one, particularly as she had never performed such a role before.

-Just nine months into her role, Pauline faced her biggest challenge yet: the 2015/16 tax year.
+Just nine months into her role, Pauline faced her biggest challenge yet: the end of the tax year.

-Having left their benefits provider in the autumn, she was required to gather all information concerning Hooli's employee benefits and submit them on a P11D.
+Having left the previous benefits provider in the autumn, she was required to gather all information concerning Hooli's employee benefits and submit them on a P11D form.

-Without any prior knowledge of the functioning of benefits processing, nor any significant support from her superiors, Pauline was more or less forced to learn on the job and manage the whole process from start to finish.
+Without any prior knowledge of benefits processing or any significant support from her superiors, Pauline was forced to learn on the job and manage the whole process from start to finish.

-However, she didn't realise that the different benefits being processed had different tax implications depending not just on what they were, but how they were administered – e.g. cash instead of voucher – and funded – e.g. employer or employee-funded.
+However, she didn't realise that the different benefits being processed had different tax implications depending not just on what they were but how they were administered and funded.

-Unfortunately, she did not realise until after the P11Ds had been submitted that she had made a reasonably rudimentary, yet quite severe, mistake that could not merely be resolved on the payroll software Hooli was using at the time.
+This error went unnoticed until after the P11Ds had already been submitted.
+This relatively simple, yet quite serious, mistake could not be resolved on the payroll software Hooli was using at the time.